graasp/admin/README.md

 We recommend that you use the database provided by the devcontainer for the graasp/core project when running the admin.

-For tests and in case you would only need access to things that the admin does (nothing related to graasp) you would be fine using a local postgres instance for example via a docker container, or with an app such as [Postgres.app](https://postgresapp.com/) on MacOS.
+For tests or if you only need to access admin's related data, you will be fine using a local postgres instance for example via a docker container, or with an app such as [Postgres.app](https://postgresapp.com/) on MacOS.

 #### Devcontainer database

-You want to use all features of graasp and have an install of the core project running in the devcotnainer.
+You want to use all features of graasp and have an install of the core project running in the devcontainer.
-In this case, you should have a the user `graasper` owning the `graasp` database accessible on `localhost:5432` from the host machine.
+In this case, you should find a user `graasper` owning the `graasp` database accessible on `localhost:5432` from the host machine.
 Ensure this postgres is running when running the admin.

 You should ensure that the migrations from the core project are applied.
 After that run the admin-specific migrations with: `mix ecto.migrate`.

 #### Local database docker

-In case you do not want to use the devcontainer, you can use the following command to start a postgresql server in a docker container.
+In case you want to run the admin standalone, you can use the following command to start a postgresql server in a docker container.

 ```sh
 docker run -d -p 5432:5432 \